 Wabi Sabi Choreographers

 TARA LEE made her choreographic debut with Sixteen String in 2003.
 Originally created for an Atlanta Ballet choreographers’ workshop, Sixteen String, with music by Lou Harrison, was handpicked by John McFall to be performed by the company the following year in their season line-up.
 In 2004, McFall offered her another opportunity, which led to the creation of Poem, a dramatic duet that she danced with Brian Wallenberg to the music of Jeff Buckley.
 After making its world premiere with Atlanta Ballet, Poem was also performed by New Orleans Ballet Theatre.
-Subsequent works include two commissions for Emory Dance Company; a Margaret Mitchell-inspired duet for Georgia Public Broadcasting; and an ensemble piece, Akara, which she created with Jesse Tyler for Wabi Sabi last year.
-Her most recent collaboration with Jesse Tyler, Pavo, was commissioned for this year's New Choreographic Voices on The Alliance Stage at The Woodruff Arts Center.
-Click here to see a video clip from the performance, which also features fellow Wabi Sabi choreographer Peng-Yu Chen in the cast.
+Subsequent works include two commissions for Emory Dance Company; a Margaret Mitchell-inspired duet for Georgia Public Broadcasting; and an ensemble piece, Akara, which she created with Jesse Tyler for Wabi Sabi in 2011.
+Her most recent collaboration with Jesse Tyler, Pavo, was commissioned for 2012's New Choreographic Voices on The Alliance Stage at The Woodruff Arts Center.